 Importantly, our customer was asked to mount the wrap in a frame around the store, at night, using a crane in a closed-off road, with no mistakes and no overrunning.
 The buyer was not looking for the lowest cost, rather the most reliable and accurate supplier.

 Multi-format printers are rounded businesses capable of selling full solutions, not just parts of campaigns.
-They’re comfortable handling new applications on a wide range of media.
+They’re comfortable with printing projects handling new applications on a wide range of media.
 They are willing to respond fast to last-minute promotions.
 Above all, they are natural diversifiers, willing to experiment, keen to become more capable.
 Wide format inkjet print is more about value than the cost of ink and paper.
 Its focus is on content, and the task is to communicate that to target audiences.

 The response of the reader or viewer determines the value to the buyer.
 The tighter the targeting, the more appropriate the message, the better the response and the higher the value.
 Digital print is good at handling variable data files.
 In the context of wide format, this might mean personalizing POP and display to individual stores, with different prices or different promotion dates.
 Printers who expand into wide format earn the opportunity to participate in the full campaign, not just the offset print part.